Surfer12/onlinefoodclassfiles/docs/Analysis of Test Failures and Required U.md

 Should generate valid license plates
 Issue: License plates are either hardcoded or not adhering to the required format.
 Solution: Implement the generateRandomLicensePlate method to create random and valid license plates as shown above.
+Should handle newline characters in input
+Issue: The CLI does not handle newline characters in user input, leading to unexpected behavior.
+Solution: Implement input validation to handle newline characters in the processInput and handleMenuChoice methods.
+Should handle pressing Enter to continue through the process
+Issue: The CLI does not handle pressing Enter to continue through the process, leading to unexpected behavior.
+Solution: Implement input validation to handle pressing Enter to continue through the process in the start method.
 Final Steps
 Implement the Required Updates: Start by addressing each of the issues listed above, implementing the necessary code changes.
 Run Tests Iteratively: After making changes, run your test suite to ensure that each test passes before moving on to the next.